Wonju Korea is in Gangwon province.

 The walk back down was quick and I was famished.
 I also did not bring a water bottle with me (who am I???) so I stopped to get a cheese stick and a water bottle with my ₩2,000.

 As I was walking back, it looked like it was going to rain.
 I lucked out and just saw the clouds.
 Pheeew.

 After my kimchi jjigae, I went back to the KTX station.
 Well, I tried.
 I asked the dudes that worked at the parking lot entrance how to get there and they ended up driving me to the station themselves.
 Which yeah it sounds like a silly thing to do but oh well.
 Naver was showing me multiple ways and I didn’t know which one was correct.
-That’s the tricky thing with Naver, you just never know.
+Navigation apps are sometimes a pain.

 As always, I made a few TikToks about my trip to Wonju South Korea.